Saifullah3711/graph_rag/README.md

 ## ⚠️ Limitations

 - Currently supports only `.txt` files.
-- Requires OpenAI API key which could be costly for large documents.
+- Requires OpenAI API key, which could be costly for large documents.
 - Initial processing time for large documents.
 - Resource intensive for very large datasets.